-HQ is Textiles Hub London, UK.
+The Slow Textiles Group is an international collective.
+HQ is its place of origin, Textiles Hub London, UK.

-The aim of the Slow Textiles Group is to push the boundaries of sustainable textile design and related industries, including Agriculture, Waste, Chemical Engineering, Behavioural Science, Oceanic Sciences and Social Care, and record the resulting innovations, concepts, installations, garments and projects through publication, exhibition and a programme of events.
+The aim of the Slow Textiles Group is to push the boundaries of sustainable textiles design and related industries, including Agriculture, Waste, Chemical Engineering, Behavioural Science, Oceanic Sciences and Social Care, and record the resulting innovations, concepts, installations, garments and projects through publication, exhibition and a professional programme of events.
 It is a subscription-based membership group.

-“Slow Textiles Group members are cultural meaning creators,” says Dr Neuberg.
+“Slow Textiles Group members are cultural meaning creators,” says Neuberg.
 “Each one imbues fabric, clothing, images, systems, techniques and relationships with cultural meaning.
 This creates value and edge by being symbolic, insightful and eloquent and grounds people in a language that can be felt, talked about, shared, understood and owned.”

-“Clothing, apparel, fabrics and design exist in a cognizant, collective space,” she adds, “not some place of coincidence and plagiarism.”
-For those who see just the zeitgeist, this can seem radical.
+Clothing, apparel, fabrics and design exist in a cognisant, collective space, not some place of coincidence and plagiarism.
+For those who see only the zeitgeist this can seem radical.”

-By understanding textiles manufacture, design and meaning, more complex relationships arise and render textiles and their systems less throwaway.
+“By understanding textiles manufacture, design, cultural relevance, environmental footprint and semiotic meaning, more complex relationships arise and render textiles and their lifecycle systems less throwaway,” Neuberg adds.

 Dr Emma Neuberg founded the Slow Textiles Group in 2009 in response to a demand for more reflective, theoretical and collaborative frameworks for creative design and textiles practice, professional development, educational and industry support, lifelong learning and community.
 Her vision for the future is progressive, integrative and global.

-During a time of mounting university costs, cuts to student funding, textiles as a subject no longer taught in schools and Fast Fashion as global therapy, the Slow Textiles Group represents an enterprise that inspires, shares and teaches textile design, making and systems that stimulate in-depth material and immaterial relationships, meaning and value.
+During a time of mounting university costs, cuts to student funding, textiles as a subject no longer taught in schools and Fast Fashion as global therapy, the Slow Textiles Group represents an enterprise that inspires, shares and teaches textiles design, making and systems that stimulate in-depth material and immaterial relationships, meaning and value.

 Neuberg believes that fabric created to a maker’s design is an extension of that maker’s psyche, cultural context and epistemology.
-As a designer herself running her own commercial practice she knows this to be true with “every fibre of her being” and, in applying this as a foundational stone, all fabrics, structures and patterns made and discussed by the group are placed in a fresh and meaningful cultural context and conversation.
+As a designer herself running her own commercial practice, she knows this to be true with “every fibre of her being” and, in applying this as a foundational stone, all fabrics, structures and patterns made and discussed by the Slow Textiles Group are placed in a fresh and meaningful cultural context and conversation.

 One public space for the group’s work is Textiles Hub London, a textiles maker-space and franchise conducive to textile designing, making, sharing and dialogue that Neuberg set up in 2014, and online during events broadcast live via Google Hangout, Any Meeting and Facebook Live.

-Slow Textiles Group events at Textiles Hub London offer an accessible space for conversations to air and blossom and for research and new knowledge to embed and disseminate.
+Slow Textiles Group events at Textiles Hub London offer an accessible space for conversations to air and blossom and for research and knowledge to embed and disseminate.
 Themed events range from My Nature to The Sustainable Design Tools Masterclass.